Float Fishing In New York: Trout, Steelhead, Salmon Tips

 Consider these baits:

-Tips To Catch 10 Times More Fish When Float Fishing New York Streams
+Tips To Catch 10 Times More Fish On New York Streams

 There is a simple formula for success when it comes to float fishing, and if you screw up even part of it, you will struggle to catch fish.

-I have said this many times, a well-presented bait dramatically improves the possibility of a hookup, but so does each part of the formula, and if other parts of the formula are wrong, even an excellent presentation won’t work.
+I have said many times that well-presented bait dramatically improves the possibility of a hookup, but so does each part of the formula, and if other parts of the formula are wrong, even an excellent presentation won’t work.

 If your presentation and your hook are perfect, but the leader is so thick the fish see it, you will struggle.

-If you use the perfect setup and the most effective bait, but your speed or depth are off, you will struggle.
+If you use the perfect setup and the most effective bait, but your speed or depth is off, you will struggle.

-Think about it, if everything is perfect and you have a great bait on the line, but that bait is 5 feet above the fish’s heads and the fish are only willing to move 2 feet for a bait, everything that is perfect is useless because your bait is too far for them.
+Think about it: if everything is perfect and you have a great bait on the line, but that bait is five feet above the fish’s heads, and the fish are only willing to move two feet for a bait, everything that is perfect is useless because your bait is too far for them.

-What I’m saying is that each part of the formula needs to be perfect or the other parts of the formula CANNOT be as effective.
+I’m saying that each part of the formula needs to be perfect or the other parts will not be as effective.

 I’ve often said that speed control is the most critical part of your presentation, and I say this from experience.